Sourcemap Explorer

 How to identify the CMS behind any website

 Most CMSes auto-generate a `<meta name="generator">` tag, load assets from predictable paths, and set cookies with recognisable prefixes.
-Four checks are usually enough.
+Four checks (generator, paths, headers, cookies) are usually enough; a fifth check (sourcemap-aware extension) handles the headless cases where the visible frontend is React or Vue and the CMS lives behind an API.

 Background